charityyoungblood/recommenderSystemsNotes/analyzingAndClassifyingRecommenderSystems.md

   * Basic Model
    ** Users
       - The PEOPLE in our system
-      - The people who have preferences for items
+      - The PEOPLE who have preferences for items
-      - Users may serve as the source of data, as in case for Collaborative recommendation ** Items
+      - Users may serve as the SOURCE OF DATA, as in case for Collaborative recommendation
+      - For EACH USER we may have a set of USER ATTRIBUTES (i.e. Demographics) as well as a USER MODEL (i.e. their preference for movie genre)
+  ** Items
-      - The products/service/vendor that we are choosing to recommend ** Ratings
+      - The PRODUCTS/SERVICES/VENDORS that we are choosing to recommend
+      - For EACH ITEM we may have a set of PROPERTIES (i.e. what genre was that movie) ** Ratings
-      - The things that
+      - The things that EXPRESS OPINION in our system
-   ** (Community)
+      - Where USERS meet ITEMS are in the case of RATINGS ** (Community)
+      - More broadly, when we take the users and the items together, we tend to think of having a "COMMUNITY" that expresses a space where all these OPINIONS make sense

 1. Analytic Framework - 8 Dimensions of Analysis
   a.
 Domain: What's being recommended?
 What is the content that is being recommended?